ArindamRawat/Community-Yield-Pool/README.md

 - **Network Errors**: Handling for RPC connection issues
 - **Validation Errors**: Input validation with helpful feedback

+## ⚠️ Known Issues

+- Rewards are being distributed correctly at the smart contract level, but there is currently a UI integration issue causing them not to be reflected properly in the frontend.
+- This is a minor issue, and fixes are in progress to ensure rewards display accurately in the dashboard.

 ## 🔄 State Management

 - **Web3 Context**: Global wallet and contract state